 - Under Color tab, whichever feature is active, you may change the color here.

 - Additional Art.
 There are 12 Art Categories available, not all within the category are free.
-To unlock all the Art feature, it will cost $2.99.
+Unlocking all the Art feature has a cost.

 - Basic: all free.